ryanlaict/ml-project-unsupervised-learning/assignment.md

 # Part 1 - EDA
 - Explore the dataset you've been given
     - Look for missing values, outliers, inconsistencies, etc
-    - Examine the distribution of numerical and categrical features
+    - Examine the distribution of numerical and categorical features
     - Normalize/standardize the data if required for clustering algorithms
 Complete the `1 - EDA.ipynb` notebook and fill in **Step 1** in your `README.md` to demonstrate your completion of these tasks.